teriyaki-source/C_LAB_5_MTRX2700/README.md

 ### Task 4:
 #### Exercise:
-    *Using the modules developed in the previous tasks to make a project that can give the board commands through USART1.
+* Using the modules developed in the previous tasks to make a project that can give the board commands through USART1.
 #### Instruction:
-    *There are four types of acceptable commands:
+* There are four types of acceptable commands:
 1. led - to change the pattern of the LEDs by giving a 8 bits bitmask, with 1 represent on and 0 represent off.
 2. serial - transmit a string from serial port, in this program it would be transmitted through USART1.
 3. oneshot - creat a one-shot timer with a user specified time length in milliseconds.
 4. timer - creat a continuous timer with a user specified period in milliseconds.

-    *The format of each command should follow:
+* The format of each command should follow:
    - led <8 bits bitmask with 0 or 1>
    - serial <the string to be transmitted>
    - oneshot <time in milliseconds>
    - timer <period in milliseconds>
-     (Replace <> with arguments that follow the description inside)
+   - timer stop (command to stop the previous timer) (Replace <> with arguments that follow the description inside)
 #### Testing Procedure:
-    LED configuration constants:
+* LED module:
+  * functions to get/set LED bitmask.
+  * converting input string into 8 bit bitmask.
+  * function to modify the LED bitmask based on the input.
+  * Constants :
+    * MASK_LENGTH: length of the bitmask for LEDs, DO NOT CHANGE.
+    * OB_OFFSET: constant required when converting string input into binary bitmask, DO NOT CHANGE.

-    Serial configuration constants:
+* Serial configuration constants:
-    "config.h"
+  - "config.h"
     - BUFFER_SIZE determines the number of characters can be sent in one message
     - TERMINATION_CHAR determines the ASCII value of the character to signify end of message Timer configuration constants: